 There is no escape.
 Emails.
 Sticky notes on your desktop.
 Slack messages.
 Everything in the office is a powerful weapon against your lack of knowledge.
 So go find out what's this hecking style guide.
 Time's up for pretending.

 This is it, your saviour

 Ladies and gentlemen, aunts and grannies, newbies around the world, let me introduce you FAKEIT.DIGITAL, the easiest way to save your ass from this kind of trouble.
 Let me explain: this is a funky dictionary with daily used terms in digital agencies.
-Highly recommended for noobs, dummies, interns, neighbours, lovers, friends and families of people who work and live in agencies around the world.
+Highly recommended for noobs, dummies, interns, neighbors, lovers, friends, and families of people who work and live in agencies worldwide.
 Even your mom will understand what you do.
 So should you.

 But let's see how this is going to help with the daily struggle in the agency life.
 These are some of the most important things you have to know:

-Go to B, Brand Manual: Don’t get anxious, it’s not an IKEA instruction manual, but a very important document with nice images, rules and instructions for using a brand.
+Go to B, Brand Manual: Don't get anxious; it's not an IKEA instruction manual, but an essential document with excellent images, rules, and instructions for using a brand.
 Clear now?
 Go tell Robert, your personal trouble maker co-worker.
 Would he be pleased?
 Would you be allowed to leave the office without 50 squats?
 No one knows.
 Be brave.
 Go hard or go home!

 Happily ever after

 I was about to get an extra task as a punishment for trying to get rid of this blessed question, but a pair of puppy eyes saved me just in time.

 Warning!
 Don't try this at work.
 The only escape is to fake it.
 Fake it until you make it.